luc-polo/Features-Signatures-Volatility-Forcasting/Project Plan.md

 # Development of an Algorithm for Anomaly Detection in the Gold Market

 ## Introduction
-The goal is to develop an algorithm capable of detecting anomalies in the gold market by analyzing historical price data.
-The project leverages path signatures, a mathematical framework that captures complex, non-linear patterns and interactions within time series data.
+The goal is to develop an algorithm capable of detecting anomalies in the gold market by analyzing historical financial metrics.
+The project is based on path signatures exploitation which allows to capture non-linear patterns and interactions within time series data.

 ## Step 1: Data Collection
 Source: Historical gold price data is collected from reliable financial data providers such as Yahoo Finance.